 Sponsor 2 students’ food while attending the National National Pro-Life March and National Pro-Life Summit.

 $50 Group Supporter

-Sponsor 1 Student Registration Fee to the National Students for Life Conference
+Sponsor 1 student Registration Fee to the National Pro-Life Summit.

-Join Us and invest in Jones High School Pro-Life students and send us to DC for the training we need to empower and equip our members.
+Join us and invest in Northwest Students for Life.
+Help us get to D.C. for the training we need to empower and equip our members.
 We are changing the conversation about abortion at our school!
-Contact us at JonesSFL@gmail.com.
+Contact us at northwestSFL@gmail.com.